ManteshMhetre/Complete_ML_Project_Implementation/README.md

-# Complete Machine Learning Project Implementation
+# Student Final Exam Marks Prediction

 ## Project Overview
-This repository contains an end-to-end implementation of a machine learning project, demonstrating the complete lifecycle of a ML application from data ingestion to deployment.
+This repository contains an end-to-end implementation of a Student Final Exam Marks Prediction depending on the writing and reading scores, demonstrating the complete lifecycle of a ML application from data ingestion to deployment.
+This project was developed to understand the modalr way to create ML models.

 ## 🎯 Project Objectives
 - Implement a complete machine learning pipeline